xiaoxiae/videos/WORKFLOW.md

 It could alternatively serve as a workflow document for anyone who would like to produce videos the way that I do.

 ## Scene and script creation
-1. clone `00-template/` into the new video folder
+1. clone an appropriate template into the new video folder
 	- change the name accordingly
-	- remove the video idea from `IDEAS.md`
+	- remove the video idea from `IDEAS.md` (if it's there)
 2. create all of the scenes in the video, along with the script
 	- update `DESCRIPTION.md` with:
 		- what the video is about